-The best Four Seasons hotels & resorts in the world include Grand-Hotel du Cap-Ferrat, Four Seasons Lanai and Four Seasons Resort Hualalai in Hawaii, Four Seasons Surf Club on Miami Beach, Four Seasons Shanghai At Pudong, Four Seasons Los Cabos At Costa Palmas, Four Seasons Palm Beach, Four Seasons Istanbul At The Bosphorus, Four Seasons Resort Dubai at Jumeirah Beach and Four Seasons Boston, One Dalton Street.
-To be honest, there are a number of other properties that I want to include in this article, but I would have to stray into the realms of top 20 or top 30 to include all my favorite Four Seasons hotels.
+The best Four Seasons hotels & resorts in the world include Grand-Hotel du Cap-Ferrat, Four Seasons Lanai and Four Seasons Resort Hualalai in Hawaii, Four Seasons Surf Club on Miami Beach, Four Seasons Costa Rica, Four Seasons Los Cabos At Costa Palmas, Four Seasons Palm Beach, Four Seasons Hampshire.
+To be honest, there are a number of other properties that we wanted to include in this article, but we would have to stray into the realms of the top 20 or top 30 to include all our favorite Four Seasons hotels.
 There are just so many great ones!

-I love Whistler and Megeve in France for skiing.
-I love the Maui and Oahu Four Seasons, which I have not included below, but are amazing hotels in Hawaii.
 There are numerous Four Seasons hotels across Asia, plus a great Four Seasons in Bora Bora, one in the Maldives, and one in the Seychelles.
-Back to European cities, I am a huge fan of the Four Seasons in Florence in Italy and both Four Seasons properties across the pond in New York, which I have compared in more detail, Four Seasons Hotel New York vs. Downtown.
-Choosing the best is nearly an impossible task!
+Back to European cities.
+We are huge fans of the Four Seasons in Florence and in Milan in Italy and both Four Seasons properties across the pond in New York, which we have compared in more detail, Four Seasons Hotel New York vs. Downtown.

-Grand-Hotel du Cap-Ferrat, a Four Seasons hotel, also features in my ten most incredible stays worldwide.
-This Four Seasons hotel has the only luxury hotel air-conditioned glass lift down to their beach club (that I have come across) in the world.
-This Willy Wonka lift, along with the large saltwater pool, beautiful gardens, and, IMHO, the best terrace for sitting out on and drinking and eating through the day and into the evening, means that Grand-Hotel du Cap-Ferrat, A Four Seasons Hotel is our best choice in Europe and a must for your bucket list.
+Grand-Hotel du Cap-Ferrat, a Four Seasons hotel has the best (and only?) luxury hotel air-conditioned glass lift which whisks you down to their beach club in the world.
+This Willy Wonka lift, along with the large saltwater pool which is pictured above, beautiful gardens, and, IMHO, the best terrace for sitting out on in the world, both for breakfast, in the afternoon, and for evening drinks with live music, means that Grand-Hotel du Cap-Ferrat, A Four Seasons Hotel is our best choice in Europe and a must for your bucket list.

 2. Four Seasons Lanai

-Possibly offering the most picture-perfect beach in the world is the Four Seasons Lanai, Hawaii, a true escape on a billionaire’s private island, Larry Ellison’s to be exact.
-The Four Seasons on Lanai features in my best Four Seasons hotels in Hawaii.
+Possibly offering the most picture-perfect beach in the world is the Four Seasons Lanai, Hawaii, a true escape on a billionaire’s private island.
+Larry Ellison’s to be exact.
+The Four Seasons on Lanai features in our best Four Seasons hotels in Hawaii and our best Four Seasons in America.
 You will not find more beautiful or more remote, empty beaches anywhere in the world.

-Overlooking beautiful Hulopo’e Bay, Lana’i by Four Seasons offers an innovative vision of a Hawaiian resort, a perfect base to explore your own 90,000-acre island.
-Experience modern luxury at its most sophisticated, discover a remarkable variety for dining and drinks, and explore an astonishing range of landscapes with activities to match.
+Overlooking beautiful Hulopo’e Bay, Lana’i by Four Seasons offers an innovative vision of a Hawaiian resort, a perfect base to explore your own 90,000 acre island.
+Experience modern luxury at its most sophisticated, discover a remarkable variety of dining and drinks venues and explore an astonishing range of landscapes with activities to match.

 Upon arrival, you’ll find elegant yet innovative guestrooms, a variety of restaurants, including NOBU LANAI, a spa, and wellness program, high-end retail stores, and a gorgeously landscaped pool oasis.
 Activities range from horseback riding, off-roading tours, sporting clays, and archery to snorkel and sailing adventures, as well as tennis, championship golf, and more.